paolosalvatori/aks-key-vault/jumpstart_drops/key-vault-csi-driver/_index.md

 - [Workload ID](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access?tabs=azure-portal&pivots=access-with-a-microsoft-entra-workload-identity#create-a-service-connection-in-aks-with-service-connector)
 - [User-assigned managed identity](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access?tabs=azure-portal&pivots=access-with-a-user-assigned-managed-identity#create-a-service-connection-in-aks-with-service-connector)

 This article outlines focus on the [Workload ID](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access?tabs=azure-portal&pivots=access-with-a-microsoft-entra-workload-identity#create-a-service-connection-in-aks-with-service-connector) option.
-Please see the documentantion for the other methods.
+Please see my other Jumpstart Drops for the other methods.

 Run Bash script, [`01-enable-addon.sh`](./artifacts/scripts/01-enable-addon.sh), to upgrade your AKS cluster with the [Azure Key Vault provider for Secrets Store CSI Driver](https://learn.microsoft.com/azure/aks/csi-secrets-store-driver) capability using the [az aks enable-addons](https://learn.microsoft.com/cli/azure/aks#az-aks-enable-addons) command to enable the `azure-keyvault-secrets-provider` add-on.
 The add-on creates a user-assigned managed identity you can use to authenticate to your key vault.
 Alternatively, you can use a bring-your-own user-assigned managed identity.